KevinGfox/Kevin-Portfolio/index.md

 > Store all the information above in a data lake

-> Extract, transform and load cleaned data from your datalake to a data
+> Extract, transform and load cleaned data from your datalake (S3) to a data warehouse (RDS)

 > Create animated framed graphics